flutter/website/src/desktop/windows.md

 ## Supporting Windows UI guidelines

-While you can use any visual style or theme you choose, including Material, some app authors may wish to build an app that matches the conventions of Microsoft's [Fluent design system][].
+While you can use any visual style or theme you choose, including Material, some app authors might wish to build an app that matches the conventions of Microsoft's [Fluent design system][].
 The [fluent_ui][] package, a [Flutter Favorite][], provides support for visuals and common controls that are commonly found in modern Windows apps, including navigation views, content dialogs, flyouts, date